Empire State Building about to lose status as tallest in NYC

 "Weather permitting, we expect that we could exceed the height of the Empire State Building on Monday," Foye said.

-One World Trade Center will stand at 1,776 feet (541 meters) to the tip of its antenna when it is completed, possibly by late 2013.
+One World Trade Center will stand at 1,776 feet to the tip of its antenna when it is completed, possibly by late 2013.

 Calling One World Trade Center a "newer, taller cousin," the Empire State Building's spokesman in a statement said: "We've watched you grow and now we salute you."